Soles of Hope: Giving Back a Step at a Time

 Sometimes, a pair of shoes is just a pair of shoes.
 Other times, it’s the first step toward a better life.
 Fred Yeboah, Network Engineer for Millennium Trust, can tell you why.

 Eight years ago, Fred’s wife Opokua (OP) woke him in the middle of the night and said, “We have too much.
 We have to do more.”
 Instead of rolling over and going back to sleep, Fred asked her if she had a plan.
 She didn’t, but together they came up with one: feeding 1,000 people on Christmas every year.
-They started cooking on the 24th of December and drove around Chicago on Christmas Day giving food to homeless people.
+They started cooking on December 24 and drove around Chicago on Christmas Day giving food to homeless people.

 A few years later, they took their four sons to visit their homeland of Ghana.
 While they enjoyed the country’s beautiful sights, they also showed them the slums and shanty towns.
 The boys were in shock.
 They saw images on TV of Ghanaian children on their way to school – only half of them wearing shoes, and those with shoes had holes in them.
 A second idea was born: Soles of Hope.